Software About Donate

 Click Start

-The app groups nearby photos, reverse-geocodes each location, and discovers the specific place name using multiple data sources.
+The app groups nearby photos, reverse geocodes each GPS coordinate into a location name, and discovers the specific POI using local OpenStreetMap data.

 3